wg-osr/walkerga.github.io/class/fi_cacus.md

 <ins>Starting Skills (+5)</ins><br>
 Wrestling, and your choice of Herding, Mythology or Modeling

-For every Oiled-up Muscle Giant template you have, increase your wrestling skill by 1.
+For every Bodybuilder template you have, increase your wrestling skill by 1.

 **A:** Body Oil, Oiled Up I<br>
 **B:** Oiled Up II, Scoundrel<br>